ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 and instead leaving in or creating other geographical variables, such as province, region.
 However, this approach also removes the benefits of geospatial data.
-Another option is the geographical displacement of areas and/or records.
-Burgert et al. (2013) describe a geographical displacement procedure for a health dataset.
-This paper also includes the code in Python.
-Hu and Drechsler (2015) propose three different strategies for generating synthetic geocodes.
+Another option is the geographical displacement of areas and/or records. `BCRZ13`_ describe a geographical displacement procedure for a health dataset.
+This paper also includes the code in Python. `HuDr15`_ propose three different strategies for generating synthetic geocodes.

 .. admonition:: Recommended Reading Material on Anonymization of Geospatial Data